UCLALibrary/ucladl-project-scripts/uaire_zooniverse/README.md

 ## Usage

+### Pre-process transcripts to prepare for manual review
+Enter the following command into the command prompt followed by the name of the zooniverse csv file

 ### Flatten .csv file of transcriptions
 Enter the following command into the command prompt followed by the name of the csv file
  ```python